It’s summer, the first really hot day and you turn on your West Milford air conditioner. And it’s not working.

 Some you can remedy yourself, but others will require a professional air conditioning technician.
-Read on to learn more about what they are or simply reach out to the pros at Mark Lindsay and Son Plumbing & Heating today!
+Read on to learn more about what they are or simply reach out to the West Milford HVAC experts at Mark Lindsay and Son Plumbing & Heating today!

 It’s that easy.
 Make sure your thermostat is set to cool.
 Someone may have set it to “Fan”.
 The fan setting will blow air through your system but not cool the air.
 Switch the setting to “Automatic” and the cooling system will come on.
 Also check to see what the temperature setting is.
 If these don’t work, contact Mark Lindsay and Son to come and see if the thermostat has failed.